digitalbond/Redpoint/README.md

 ####Usage

 Inside a Terminal Window/Command Prompt use one of the following commands where <host> is the target you wish you scan for BACNet.
+To read the BBMD and the FDT a Nmap script argument was utilzied to provide flexability within one script to pull down the basic information, by not passing any arguments, or to pull the BBMD and FDT by using the script arguments. to do this you will need to run the command with the --script-args full=yes.

 	Windows: nmap -sU -p 47808 --script BACnet-discover-enumerate <host>
+	Windows: nmap -sU -p 47808 --script BACnet-discover-enumerate --script-args full=yes <host>

 	Linux: sudo nmap -sU -p 47808 --script BACnet-discover-enumerate <host>
+	Linux: sudo nmap -sU -p 47808 --script BACnet-discover-enumerate --script-args full=yes <host>

 To speed up results by not performing DNS lookups during the scan use the -n option, also disable pings to determine if the device is up by doing a -Pn option for full results.